• HOME

 Create a checklist/timeline

-Establishing a timeline for when tasks need to be completed will help keep you organized and on track.
+Establishing a wedding timeline for when tasks need to be completed will help keep you organized and on track.
 Make sure to build in some extra time for unexpected tasks and last-minute changes.

 Make sure to get organized.
 Have a folder, notebook, or spreadsheet to track your progress.
 Websites like Wedsites can help you centralize all your wedding planning details.